-To move the carriage to the right, hold down the Alt button and turn the dial clockwise.
-To move the carriage to the left, hold down the Alt button and turn the dial counterclockwise.
+To move the carriage back and forth, first press the Ready button to disable printing.
+Then, hold down the Alt button and turn the dial.
+To move the carriage to the right, turn the dial clockwise; to move the carriage left, turn the dial counterclockwise.
 You may have to move the carriage to install a ribbon cartridge or clear a paper jam.
 Moving the carriage does not affect the print position.
 When printing begins, the carriage moves back to its original position.